IDU-CVLab/COV19D/README.md

 # COV19D
 The project includes working on a chest CT-scan series of images aiming to develop an automated classification algorithm for Covid-19/non-Covid-19 diagnosis.
-The project is towards the international COV19D cmmpetetion described in section B at https://mlearn.lincoln.ac.uk/mia-cov19d/.
+The project is towards the international COV19D competetion described in section B at https://mlearn.lincoln.ac.uk/mia-cov19d/.

 ## The codes
 The codes use CNN model and transfer learning methods:  <br />